shashankreddy28/senti-bot/README.md

    - Scopes: `bot`
    - Bot permissions: ✅ `Send Messages`
 4. Copy the URL → Paste in browser → Invite the bot to your server
+5. **Invite the bot to your server:** Copy the generated URL and paste it into your browser.
+This will allow you to select a server to add the bot to.
-5. That’s it!
+6. That’s it!
 The bot will post to the **first available text channel**.

 **Note on Channel Selection:** By default, the bot will attempt to send messages to a channel named `stock-sentiment`.
 If this channel does not exist in any server the bot is a member of, it will send the message to the first available text channel it finds.
 You can change the target channel name by modifying the `channel_name` argument in the `send_discord_message` function call within `main.py`.